powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 Once all the steps are completed, your release is published in maven central and might need a few more minutes to be available.

-If an issue occurs at any time during the releasing process, do not hesitate to check [Maven status](https://status.maven.org/) or to leave an issue on [Sonatype JIRA Dashboard](https://issues.sonatype.org/secure/Dashboard.jspa).
+If an issue occurs at any time during the releasing process, do not hesitate to check [Maven status](https://status.maven.org/) or to contact Sonatype's Central Team.

 ### Differences for a corrective release